vivacitylabs/helm-charts/README.md

 ### Packaging a new jenkins version

-`helm package charts/jenkins -d docs/` - Create a new helm package `helm repo index .` - Update the repo index
+`helm package charts/jenkins -d docs/` - Create a new helm package `helm repo index docs` - Update the repo index

 ## Contributing